MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 1. In Visual Studio Code, select **File** > **Open Folder** and then select the `MySamplePwa` directory that you created earlier.
 1. Press `Ctrl`+`N` to create a new file.
-1. Copy and paste the following code snippet into the new file:
+1. Copy and paste the following code into the new file:

     ```json
     {